allen-michael-tan/Kinematic-clock/README.md

 <img src = "https://github.com/allen-michael-tan/Kinematic-clock/blob/main/Images/Full%20cad%202.jpg" alt="Full cad 2">

-The above shows the respective front and back view of the full assembly of the kinematic clock in 3D CAD.
+The above shows the respective front and back views of the full assembly of the kinematic clock in 3D CAD.

 ## Clock Assembly
 Each clock is made up of: